ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 </details>

 ---

-3. Given a use case that necessitates building a predictive model with a large number of features/predictors, which feature selection method would be most appropriate?
+Q. Given a use case that necessitates building a predictive model with a large number of features/predictors, which feature selection method would be most appropriate?

 <details><summary><b>Answer</b></summary>